razie/razbase/web/README.markdown

 You will find sample there as well.

-Simple agent support, to join distributed agents is in https://github.com/razie/razbase/tree/master/web/src/main/scala/com/razie/pub/comms

-Full agent as well as asset management and more has moved to https://github.com/razie/razmutant
+Full distributed agent as well as asset management and more has moved to https://github.com/razie/razmutant